River Trent: Recreation on the Trent

 Both whitewater and flat water canoeing is possible on the Trent, with published guides and touring routes being listed for the river.
 There is a canoe slalom course at Stone, a purpose built 700 m artificial course at Holme Pierrepont, and various weirs including those at Newark and Sawley are all used for whitewater paddling.
 Various canoe and kayak clubs paddle on the river including those at Stone, Burton, and Nottingham.

-Established in 1886 the Trent valley sailing club is one of two clubs that use the river for dingy sailing, regattas, and events.
+The Trent Valley Sailing Club, established in 1886, is one of two clubs that use the river for dingy sailing, regattas, and events.
 There are also a number of clubs that sail on the open water that has been created as a result of flooded gravel workings which include Hoveringham, Girton, and Attenborough.

-Organised trips on cruise boats have long been a feature of the Trent, at one time steam launches took passengers from Trent Bridge to Colwick Park, similar trips run today but in reverse, starting from Colwick and passing through Nottingham they use boats known as the Trent Princess and Trent Lady.
-Others trips run from Newark castle, and two converted barges; the Newark Crusader and Nottingham Crusader, provide river cruises for disabled people via the St John Ambulance Waterwing scheme.
+Organised trips on cruise boats have long been a feature of the Trent; at one time steam launches took passengers from Trent Bridge to Colwick Park.
+Similar trips run today but in reverse, starting from Colwick and passing through Nottingham they use boats known as the Trent Princess and Trent Lady.
+Other trips run from Newark castle, and two converted barges; the Newark Crusader and Nottingham Crusader, provide river cruises for disabled people via the St John Ambulance Waterwing scheme.

 Tributaries

-Although Spenser endowed 'The beauteous Trent' with 'thirty different streams' (Note: In the epic poem The Faerie Queene) the river is joined by more than twice that number of different tributaries, of which the largest in terms of flow is the Tame which drains most of the West Midlands, including Birmingham and the Black Country.
-The second and third largest are the Derwent and the Dove respectively; together these two rivers drain the majority of Derbyshire and Staffordshire, including the upland areas of the Peak District.
+Although, in the epic poem The Faerie Queene, Edmund Spenser endowed "The beauteous Trent" with "thirty different streams", the river is joined by more than twice that number of different tributaries; of these the largest in terms of flow is the Tame, which drains most of the West Midlands, including Birmingham and the Black Country.
+The second- and third-largest are the Derwent and the Dove respectively; together these two rivers drain the majority of Derbyshire and Staffordshire, including the upland areas of the Peak District.

-The River Soar which drains the majority of the county of Leicestershire, could also be considered as the second largest tributary, as it has a larger catchment area than the Dove or Derwent, but its discharge is significantly less than the Derwent, and lower than the Dove.
+The River Soar, which drains the majority of the county of Leicestershire, could also be considered as the second-largest tributary, for it has a larger catchment area than the Dove or Derwent; but its discharge is significantly less than the Derwent, and lower than the Dove.

-In terms of rainfall the Derwent receives the highest annual average rainfall, whereas the Devon, which has the lowest average rainfall is the driest catchment of those tabulated.
+Of the tributaries, the Derwent receives the highest annual average rainfall; the Devon, which has the lowest average rainfall, is the driest catchment of those tabulated.